lampepfl/progfun-wiki/CheatSheet.md

       case 1 :: 2 :: cs => ... // lists that starts with 1 and then 2
       case (x, y) :: ps => ... // a list where the head element is a pair }

+The last example shows that every pattern consists of sub-patterns: it only matches lists with at least one element, where that element is a pair. `x` and `y` are again patterns that could match only specific types.

+### Options

-Pattern matching can also be used to parse Option values.
-Some function (like Map.get) return a type Option[T] which could be either Some(T) or None:
+Pattern matching can also be used for `Option` values.
+Some functions (like `Map.get`) return a value of type `Option[T]` which is either a `Some(T)` or a `None`:

     val myMap = Map("a" -> 42, "b" -> 43)
     def getMapValue(s: String): String = {